-The bill would amend Part 361 of the Natural Resources and Environmental Protection Act to require the state to subordinate its interest in a recorded farmland development rights agreement or an open space development rights easement under Part 361 of the act to a subsequently recorded mortgage lien, lease, or interest if the parcel of land meets certain requirements.
+The bill would amend Part 361 of the Natural Resources and Environmental Protection Act (NREPA) to require the state to subordinate its interest in a recorded farmland development rights agreement or an open space development rights easement to a subsequently recorded mortgage lien, lease, or interest if the parcel of land meets certain requirements.
 In essence, the state would grant priority to mortgage liens or interests in property that is also subject to a development rights agreement or easement.

-For the state to subordinate its interest, the property would have to meet certain conditions set forth in sections 36111(2) of the act.
-For purposes of the bill, the mortgage would have to be for a parcel of land on which (a) the structures were present prior to the recording of the development rights agreement (generally up to two acres, though it may be up to five acres in certain instances); or (b) a new residence will be constructed (up to two acres).
+For the state to subordinate its interest, the property would have to meet certain conditions set forth in sections 36111(2) (a) of the act.
+For purposes of the bill, the mortgage would have to be for a parcel of land on which (a) the structures were present prior to the recording of the development rights agreement (generally up to two acres, but up to five acres in some instances); or (b) a new residence will be constructed (up to two acres).

-In addition, the landowner requesting the subordination would have to be an "individual essential to the operation of the farm", defined in section 36110 to mean a individual who cultivates, operates, or manages farmland and who (1) has a financial interest greater than or equal to half of the cost of producing crops, livestock, or products, and inspects, advises, and consults with the owner on production activities; or (2) works at least 1,040 hours annually in activities connected with the production of the farming operation.
+In addition, the landowner requesting the subordination would have to be an "individual essential to the operation of the farm", defined in section 36110 to mean an individual who cultivates, operates, or manages farmland and (1) who has a financial interest greater than or equal to half of the cost of producing crops, livestock, or products, and inspects, advises, and consults with the owner on production activities; or (2) who works at least 1,040 hours annually in activities connected with the production of the farming operation.